ShangtongZhang/DeepRL/README.md

 Of course you can also use another head to output variance.
 In that case, a good practice is to bound your mean while leave variance unbounded, which is also included in the implementation.

-## DDPG
+## D3PG

 ![Loading...](https://raw.githubusercontent.com/ShangtongZhang/DeepRL/master/images/DDPG.png)

 Extra caution is necessary when computing gradients.
-The [repo](https://github.com/ghliu/pytorch-ddpg) I referred is wrong in computing the deterministic gradients at least at this [commit](https://github.com/ghliu/pytorch-ddpg/tree/ffea335ee53f2ff90b6d7eaf9d0cee705270c0f1).
+The [repo](https://github.com/ghliu/pytorch-ddpg) I referred for DDPG is wrong in computing the deterministic gradients at least at this [commit](https://github.com/ghliu/pytorch-ddpg/tree/ffea335ee53f2ff90b6d7eaf9d0cee705270c0f1).
 Theoretically I believe that implementation should work, but in practice it doesn't work.
 Even this is PyTorch you need to manually deal with gradients in this case.
 DDPG is not very stable.

+Setting the number of workers to 1 will reduce the implementation to exact DDPG.
+I have to adopt the most straightforward distribution method, as
+P3O and A3C style distribution doesn't work for DDPG.
+The figures were done with 6 workers.

 ## P3O